-Response: It is not anticipated that redevelopment will occur at this time, and when redevelopment occurs, it is not expected that there will be a parking lot.
-However, if applicable, the property owner will comply with this Guideline at the time of redevelopment.
+Response: It is not anticipated that redevelopment will occur at this time; however, when the property is redeveloped, the property owner will endeavor to comply with this Guideline.

 15. Parking lots should be located behind or in the interior of a block whenever possible.
 Parking lots should not occupy more than 1/3 of the frontage of the adjacent building or not more than 64 feet, whichever is less.